 Textbook requirements may vary from one teaching period to the next.

 Teaching students with learning difficulties and disabilities requires additional professional skills.
-When you study this subject you will learn about the defining features of learning difficulties and learning disabilities as presented by children in educational settings.
-With a focus on a range of physical impairments, neurological and/or psychological disorders, and developmental conditions that may be present in your students.
+When you study this subject you will learn about the defining features of learning difficulties.
+This subject explores a range of physical impairments, neurological and/or psychological disorders, and developmental conditions that may be present in your students.
 You will be introduced to the common types, characteristics, names and terminology used in educational settings when managing students with one or more of these conditions.
-Students will gain a greater understanding of how to identify and negotiate common features in such behaviours, and what may be suitable responses.
-Reflective and formal written exercises will broaden and empower students' understandings of how children with special needs can be included in mainstream classes and investigate the resources which will empower you to be inclusive.
+You will complete reflective exercises which will broaden your understanding of how children with special needs can be included in mainstream classes and investigate the resources which will empower you to be inclusive.